danforthcenter/plantcv-annotate/docs/napari_join_labels.md

-## Label Image with Napari
+## Join Labels with Napari

-This function opens an image in Napari and then defines a set of classes to label.
-A random shape label is assigned to each class.
-Image can be annotate as long as viewer is open.

-**plantcv.annotate.napari_label_classes*(*img, classes, show=True*)

-**returns** napari viewer object
+This function joins classes with the same label.
+This function would be run after classes are labeled with napari_label_classes.

+**plantcv.annotate.napari_join_labels*(*img, viewer*)

+**returns** relabeled mask, dictionary of masks for each class

 - **Parameters:**
     - img - image data (compatible with gray, RGB, and hyperspectral data.
 If data is hyperspecral it should be the array e.g. hyperspectral.array_data)
-    - classes - list of classes to label.
+    - viewer - viewer with labeled classes.
 If no points are selected for a class, data without labels will default to this class when napari_join_labels is run.
 If all classes have points labeled, any clusters not labeled will default to the last class in the list if napari_join_labels is run.
-    - show - if show = True, viewer is launched.
-False setting is useful for test purposes.

 - **Context:**
-    - Adding class labels to images.
-Works best on an image that has objects segmented/classified with contours/clusters labeled with values (e.g. labeled mask, output of kmeans clustering).
+    - This function would be run after labeling classes in Napari is complete.

 - **Example use:**
-    - Labeling output of kmeans clustering into classes.
-Labeling points.
+    - Joining classes labeled as the same, for example for joining classes from output of kmeans clustering

 ```python